Earth (2007 film): Release

 The film's tentative title was titled Planet Earth, the same as the BBC TV series.
 In February 2005, BBC Worldwide pre-sold distribution rights to Gaumont in France, Wanda Vision in Spain, and Frenetic Films in Switzerland.

 Lionsgate Films acquired US, UK and Australian distribution rights to the film in the early 2007.
 Outside of those territories, additional companies who acquired the film included Universum Film in Germany, GAGA Corporation in Japan, and Audio Visual Enterprises/Prooptiki in Greece.
 After this initial acquirements, Earth received its world premiere at Spain's San Sebastián International Film Festival in September.
 It was released across Europe in the fourth quarter of 2007 and early 2008 to much success.

 For unknown reasons, Lionsgate never released the film in the US as originally intended, and in April 2008, the North American distribution rights to Earth were acquired by the Walt Disney Studios.
 The film was released under their then-new Disneynature film unit, which specialises in natural history documentaries for the first time since True-Life Adventures (2008).
 The film was released in the US on 22 April 2009, with James Earl Jones narrating.
-Walt Disney Studios Motion Pictures also acquired distribution of the film in Canada, Italy, Germany (under its deal with Universum Film) and Latin American countries as well.
+Walt Disney Studios Motion Pictures also acquired distribution of the film in Canada, Italy, Germany (under Universum Film's deal with the company) and Latin American countries as well.

 Walt Disney Studios Home Entertainment released the film on DVD and Blu-ray in September 2009, becoming the first film released by Disneynature to be released on both formats.